Semi-device-independently characterizing quantum temporal correlations

-\textit{{Bounding the degree of temporal steerability.}} The idea of temporal steerability has first been proposed in Ref.~\cite{YNChen14}.
-The authors have shown that, under the assumption of non-invasive measurement of the earlier point of time, there exists a temporal analogue of a steering inequality~\cite{Cavalcanti09}, while quantum theory can violate such a temporal steering inequality.
-The works of Refs.~\cite{SLChen16_2,SLChen17,Li15} have reformulated the classical model by introducing the hidden state model~\cite{Wiseman07}.
-In our formulation, the hidden state model indicates that the post-measurement states obey the hidden-state model (see also Ref.~\cite{Uola2018}): $\IIaxs(\rho)=\sum_\lambda P(\lambda)P(a|x,\lambda)\sigma_\lambda$, where $P(\lambda)$, $P(a|x,\lambda)$ are probabilities and $\sigma_\lambda$ are quantum states.
+\textit{{Bounding the degree of temporal steerability.}} The idea of temporal steerability was first proposed in Ref.~\cite{YNChen14}.
+The works of Refs.~\cite{SLChen16_2,SLChen17,Li15} have reformulated the classical model in \cite{YNChen14} by introducing the hidden-state model~\cite{Wiseman07}.
+In our formulation, the hidden-state model is described by (see also Ref.~\cite{Uola2018}): $\IIaxs(\rho)=\sum_\lambda P(\lambda)P(a|x,\lambda)\sigma_\lambda$, where $P(\lambda)$, $P(a|x,\lambda)$ are probabilities and $\sigma_\lambda$ are quantum states.
 The equation above tells us that the post-measurement states $\IIaxs(\rho)$ are simply a classical post-processing of the set of fixed states $\sigma_\lambda$.
 In quantum theory, there exist instruments $\IIaxs$ such that the post-measurement states $\IIaxs(\rho)$ do not admit a hidden-state model.
-The incompatibility with a hidden-state model is called \emph{temporal steering}, and the degree of which is measured by the \emph{temporal steering robustness}~\cite{HYKu16} and the \emph{temporal steerable weight}~\cite{SLChen16_2}.
+The incompatibility with a hidden-state model is called \emph{temporal steering}.
 Here, we show that by observing the statistics $P(a,b|x,y)$, we are still capable of bounding the degree of temporal steerability in DI and semi-DI scenarios.
-For the DI result, the method is similar to the work of Ref.~\cite{CBLC16}, where the authors have employed moment matrices induced by a bipartite system to quantify steerability.
-Here, we use the moment matrices induced by a single system to quantify temporal steerability. \je{Consider} the \emph{temporal steering robustness}~\cite{HYKu16}, which is defined as the minimal ratio of the set of noisy post-measurement states $\JJaxs(\rho)$ one has to mix with $\IIaxs(\rho)$ before the mixture admits the hidden state model.
-That is, $R_{\rm ts} = \min \{t \Big\vert (\IIaxs(\rho)+t\JJaxs(\rho))/(1+t)=\sum_\lambda P(\lambda)P(a|x,\lambda)\sigma_\lambda \}$, with $\JJaxs(\rho)\succeq 0$ and $\tr \sum_a\JJaxs(\rho)=1$. \je{This gives}

-where each $\lambda$ is a vector whose $x$th element assigns a measurement outcome $a$, describing a deterministic strategy of observing outcome $a$ with choice $x$.
-In a DI scenario, no assumption is made on $\IIaxs$ nor on $\rho$, therefore\je{,} the above SDP cannot be computed.
-However, by applying the IMMs on the above SDP, some elements such as temporal correlations in the IMMs can be characterized therefore the new SDP is solvable.
-The new constraints will be more relaxed (since we drop the characterization of $\IIaxs(\rho)$), therefore the solution of the relaxed SDP will be a lower bound on $R_{\rm ts}$.
-We present the relaxed SDP and the numerical results in Appendix \ref{SecApp_DITSR}.
-For other semi-DI results, \je{we add the associated constraints}.
+See Appendix~\ref{SecApp_DITSR} for the detailed derivation and computational results.
+Very recently, it has been shown that temporal steerability has a physical meaning: it is equivalent to the time a thermodynamic bath requires to bring the states $\IIaxs(\rho)$ to the thermal state~\cite{CYHsieh2024}.
+Therefore, our method can also be used for device-independently estimating the thermalization time.